kevstter/Thesis-B/README.md

 That's what I would recommend for a first reading.

+## Following the first reading
+Go run some of the codes.
+And maybe read again.

 ## Thesis template credit
 Thesis template files are available at http://www.lib.sfu.ca/help/publish/thesis/templates#latex-template